ForgottenIce/XRD/Blogs/AR Blog Posts/AR Dev Blog Post 3/README.md

 And with that, our 3D model was finished.
 The model was imported into Unity to finish up our AR application.

-## Aligning and utilizing the model
+## Aligning and Utilizing the 3D Model

 With the 3D model fully finished a few newer problems were created, mainly alignment with the world and pointing to a specific space.